nilp0inter/gptrun/README.md

 # gptrun

-`gptrun` is a Python library that allows you to effortlessly harness the power of language models like GPT-3 and ChatGPT for rapid prototyping without writing any code.
+gptrun is a Python library that enables you to seamlessly harness the power of language models like GPT-3 and ChatGPT for rapid prototyping without writing any code, using a technique called few-shot prompting.

 Instead of generating code to run like Github's Copilot, `gptrun` directly computes the answers to your function calls using GPT-3.
 All you need to do is